A 2-categorical proof of Frobenius for fibrations defined from a generic point: Introduction

 Consider a locally cartesian closed category with an object $\II$, thought of as some sort of ``interval''---though in our present context no interval structure is required.
 Suppose further that the category comes with a class of \emph{trivial fibrations}, which satisfy a few hypotheses to be enumerated below.
 We define a map $p \colon \AA \to \XX$ to be a \emph{fibration} just when the induced map to the pullback in the naturality square for the evaluation transformation is a trivial fibration:

 This notion of fibration was first considered by Thierry Coquand \cite{C}.
-As noted in Proposition \ref{prop:fibration}, this map coincides with the Leibniz exponential in the slice over $\II$ of ${p}$ together with the ``generic point,'' an observation made by Steve Awodey \cite{A}.
-Our aim in this paper is to show that these fibrations satisfy the \emph{Frobenius property}: that fibrations are closed under pushforward along other fibrations under the following hypotheses: \begin{enumerate} \item Trivial fibrations have sections. \item Trivial fibrations satisfy the generalized Frobenius property: they are stable under pushforward, when considered as arrows in a slice category.\footnote{Pushforward defines a functor between slice categories.
-The \emph{Frobenius property} concerns stability of the objects of these categories under the pushforward functor, while the \emph{generalized Frobenius property} concerns stability of the morphisms under the pushforward functor, which implies the object version \cite[\S 6]{GS}.} \item Trivial fibrations are stable under retract in the arrow category. \end{enumerate} The analogous result is proven for a different class of fibrations in \cite{GS}, which gives a more comprehensive history of this condition in the setting of (algebraic) weak factorization systems.
+As noted in Proposition \ref{prop:fibration}, the map $\delta\To{p}$ coincides with the Leibniz exponential in the slice over $\II$ of ${p}$ together with the ``generic point,'' an observation made by Steve Awodey \cite{A}.
+Our aim in this paper is to show that these fibrations satisfy the \emph{Frobenius property}: that fibrations are closed under pushforward along other fibrations under the following hypotheses: \begin{enumerate} \item[(TF1)] Trivial fibrations have sections. \item[(TF2)] Trivial fibrations satisfy the generalized Frobenius property: they are stable under pushforward, when considered as arrows in a slice category.\footnote{Pushforward defines a functor between slice categories.
+The \emph{Frobenius property} concerns stability of the objects of these categories under the pushforward functor, while the \emph{generalized Frobenius property} concerns stability of the morphisms under the pushforward functor, which implies the object version \cite[\S 6]{GS}.} \item[(TF3)] Trivial fibrations are stable under retract in the arrow category. \end{enumerate} An analogous result is proven for a different class of fibrations in \cite{GS}, which gives a more comprehensive history of this condition in the setting of (algebraic) weak factorization systems.
+A weak factorization system satisfies the \emph{Frobenius condition} when its right class is stable under pullback along morphisms in its left class.
+In a locally cartesian closed category when the fibrations define the right class of a weak factorization, the Frobenius property defined above is logically equivalent to the Frobenius condition of \cite{GS}.

 The original proof of this result, due to Thierry Coquand, is written in the internal language of a locally cartesian closed category \cite{ABCFHL}.
 There was subsequent interest in developing a categorical account of this proof by Steve Awodey and Christian Sattler among others.
 They described the following proof strategy: when ${p} \colon \AA \to \XX$ is a fibration, one may construct a retract diagram for any ${q} \colon \BB \to \AA$: